bbauska/W3Cx-2of5/README.md

 The second example shows how you could specify a change of language within the document.
-This would help a voice browser pronounce the French word 'chats' correctly, meaning 'cats' and not 'chats' in English.
+This would help a voice browser pronounce the French word 'chats' correctly, meaning 'cats' and not 'chats' in English.</p>

 <h4>Global attribute: 'title'</h4>

-Try this: Place your cursor on the word and then on the picture below.
+<p>Try this: Place your cursor on the word and then on the picture below.
-Don't click on it, just rest your cursor there.
+Don't click on it, just rest your cursor there.</p>

 <h4>NASA</h4>
 <!------------------------------------------------------------------------------------------------>